-Other than as disclosed in this Circular, the Company is not aware of any material interest, direct or indirect, of any informed person of the Company.
-An "Informed Person" means a director or executive officer of a reporting issuer or of a person or company that is itself an informed person or subsidiary of a reporting issuer, any person or company who beneficially owns, directly or indirectly, voting securities of a reporting issuer or who exercises control or direction over voting securities of a reporting issuer or a combination of both carrying more than 10% of the voting rights attached to all outstanding voting securities of the reporting issuer other than voting securities held by the person or company as underwriter in the course of a distribution, and a reporting issuer that has purchased, redeemed or otherwise acquired any of its securities, for so long as it holds any of its securities.
-Nor is the Company aware of any material interest, direct or indirect, of any proposed director of the company, any associate or affiliate of any informed person or proposed director, or of any person who beneficially owns or controls directly or indirectly more than 10% of the issued and outstanding Common Shares of the Company in any transaction since the commencement of the Company's last financial year or in any proposed transaction which has materially affect the Company or any of its subsidiaries.
+Other than as disclosed in this Circular, the Company is not aware of any material interest, direct or indirect, of any Informed Person (as defined below) of the Company in any transaction since the commencement of the Company's last financial year or any proposed transaction which has materially affected or would materially affect the Company or any of its subsidiaries.
+An "Informed Person" means a director or Executive Officer of a reporting issuer or of a person or company that is itself an informed person or subsidiary of a reporting issuer, any person or company who beneficially owns, directly or indirectly, voting securities of a reporting issuer or who exercises control or direction over voting securities of a reporting issuer or a combination of both carrying more than 10% of the voting rights attached to all outstanding voting securities of the reporting issuer other than voting securities held by the person or company as underwriter in the course of a distribution, and a reporting issuer that has purchased, redeemed or otherwise acquired any of its securities, for so long as it holds any of its securities.
+Nor is the Company aware of any informed person or proposed director, or of any person who beneficially owns or controls directly or indirectly more than 10% of the issued and outstanding Common Shares in any transaction since the commencement of the Company's last financial year or in any proposed transaction which has materially affected or would materially affect the Company or its subsidiaries.